- Last updated:

-On January 7, 2015, the Spanish Interior Ministry raised the terrorism threat level for Spain from level 2 to level 3 on a scale of 1 to 4.
+On June 26, 2015, the Spanish Interior Ministry raised the terrorism threat level for Spain from level 3 to 4 on a scale of 1 to 5 due to the continued general threat of Islamist terrorist attacks in the country.
 Expect increased surveillance and police presence in areas that may be considered prime targets, such as transportation hubs (airports, train stations) and key infrastructure.

 On October 20, 2011, the Basque terrorist group ETA (Euskadi Ta Askatasuna – “Basque Homeland and Liberty”) announced a definitive cessation of its armed activities.
 Over the past five decades ETA has carried out numerous shootings and bombings across Spain, resulting in many deaths and injuries.
-The most recent incidents include small-scale bombings that occurred on the island of Mallorca in July and August 2009, a bombing in Madrid in February 2009, and another one in Arrigorriaga in the Basque region in June 2009.
 Spanish institutions, tourist destinations and transportation hubs have been prime targets in the past.
 While ETA has renounced violence, protests or rallies may be held to promote the cause of Basque independence.
 Exercise caution at all times and in all places, monitor local news reports and follow the advice of local authorities.

 Demonstrations and strikes